Michael Bryant (politician): Politics

 Bryant was elected to the Ontario legislature in the provincial election of 1999, defeating incumbent Progressive Conservative cabinet minister Isabel Bassett in St. Paul's by almost 5,000 votes.
 Earlier, Bryant became the Liberal Party's nominee by defeating future premier Kathleen Wynne, 328 votes to 143.
 The Progressive Conservative government was re-elected, and Bryant served in Opposition Critic to the Attorney General for the next four years.

 He was re-elected by a greater majority in the provincial election of 2003.
 The Liberals won a majority government in this election, and Bryant was appointed Ontario Attorney General and Minister with responsibility for Native Affairs and Democratic Renewal.
 While Attorney General he helped create Ontario's controversial Stunt Driving law, aimed at reducing street racing, and supported seizing and crushing vehicles that had been modified for street racing.
 Bryant was also a strong proponent of a complete ban on handguns in Canada, at one point launching a website named "No Gun, No Funeral".

 Bryant was re-elected in the 2007 election.
 He was appointed as Minister of Aboriginal Affairs and Government House Leader on October 30, 2007.
 On September 18, 2008, he became Minister of Economic Development, replacing Sandra Pupatello.

 On May 23, 2009, Bryant announced that he would leave provincial politics to become CEO of the newly established Invest Toronto corporation, with Dalton McGuinty taking over his portfolio of Economic Development.
 Bryant denied that his departure was as a result of a falling out with McGuinty, though reports suggested that Bryant's outspoken nature and ambition for the Premier's job may have been controversial within McGuinty's inner circle.
 Bryant's resignation was effective June 7, 2009.
 Eric Hoskins retained the seat for the Liberals in a by-election held on September 17, 2009.

-Cabinet positions

 2009 criminal charges

 On September 1, 2009, Bryant was taken into police custody after an altercation with cyclist Darcy Allan Sheppard on a downtown Toronto street which resulted in Sheppard's death.
 Bryant was later charged with criminal negligence causing death and dangerous driving causing death with respect to the incident.
 On May 25, 2010, prosecutor Richard Peck withdrew all charges against Bryant stemming from the incident, noting there was "no reasonable prospect of conviction".